What is Dieselgate?

 The Committee of Inquiry, chaired by Kathleen van Brempt (S&D) and made up of 45 members and as many substitutes, will work for a year and present a final report in March 2017.
 An interim report will be published at the half-way mark.

 The Committee will invite witnesses and experts to its meetings, go on fact-finding missions and analyse large numbers of documents.
-We will be covering all progress on this page, so stay tuned!

 The Greens/EFA group is the only to have made their agenda in the Committee transparent.